-I've considered the submissions Mr M's representative has made about Mr M's preference being for redress monies not to be paid into his pension arrangement.
-And the request that L&C repay the first £50,000 directly to the FSCS.

-Mr M was previously paid money by the FSCS and has subsequently entered into a reassignment of rights agreement with the FSCS.
-As part of that process Mr M would have been aware, or ought to have been aware, that the terms of his reassignment of rights would require him to return compensation paid by the FSCS in the event this complaint is successful.
-It was, and is, Mr M's responsibility to make any arrangements needed to ensure he can fulfil that agreement he entered into.
-Mr M's pension monies suffered the loss this complaint concerns and I remain satisfied that, subject to what I've said below about existing protections or allowances, if possible redress monies should be paid back into Mr M's SIPP.
+I've considered the submissions Mr E's representative has made on Mr E's preference that L&C repay the first £50,000 directly to the FSCS.
+Mr E was previously paid money by the FSCS and subsequently entered into the reassignment of rights agreement with the FSCS.
+As part of that process Mr E would have been aware, or ought to have been aware, that the terms of his reassignment of rights would require him to return compensation paid by the FSCS in the event this complaint is successful.
+It was, and is, Mr E's responsibility to make any arrangements needed to ensure he can fulfil that agreement he entered into.
+Mr E's pension monies suffered the loss this complaint concerns and I remain satisfied that, subject to what I've said below about existing protections or allowances, if possible, redress monies should be paid back into Mr E's SIPP.
 So, I remain satisfied that the approach to redress I've set out below is the fair and reasonable approach to redress in this case.